Ramna Kali Mandir

-The Ramna Kali Mandir (রমনা কালী মন্দির) is a temple in Dhaka that was originally built in the time of the Mughal Empire.
+The Ramna Kali Mandir (রমনা কালী মন্দির) is a Hindu temple in Dhaka, Bangladesh, that was originally built during the Mughal Empire.
 It was also known as the "Ramna Kalibari".
 The temple is dedicated to the Hindu Goddess Kali.

 Location

 It is beside the former Dhaka Racecourse, now Suhrawardy Udyan.
 The entire temple complex occupies almost 2.25 acre and is on the south side of Ramna Park, opposite the Bangla Academy.

 History

-The original temple was destroyed on March 27, 1971 by the Pakistani Army during the Bangladesh Liberation War.
+The original temple was destroyed on 27 March 1971, by the Pakistani Army during the Bangladesh Liberation War.
 It was the site of a massacre of mostly Hindu people.

 In Nepalese folklore, the Ramna Kali Temple was founded by the devotees of the Goddess Kali.
 The devotees had come to Bengal from the Himalayas.

 Although the temple had stood for centuries, it was largely developed in the early 20th century.
 The temple was developed under the patronage of Rani Bilashmoni Debi, wife of Rajendra Narayan (1882–1913).
 At this time, the temple was one of Dhaka's tallest landmarks.